 - 4.1.7 Detection bypass attacks SHOULD NOT be determined to be Vulnerabilities unless, for example, a Product explicitly claims to detect a specific pattern and fails to do so. - 4.1.8 General purpose deliberately malicious code MUST NOT be determined to be a Vulnerability. - 4.1.9 Products that have been modified to become malicious, for example, trojan horses, backdoors, or similar supply chain compromises, MAY be determined to be a Vulnerability. - 4.1.10 To help determine whether separate Vulnerabilities exist, CNAs SHOULD consider whether the Vulnerabilities are Independently Fixable. - 4.1.11 Interdependent conditions that cause a Vulnerability SHOULD be determined to be one Vulnerability.
 For example, if a buffer overflow occurs only when an integer overflow occurs, CNAs SHOULD determine these two conditions to be one Vulnerability. - 4.1.12 The act of updating Product dependencies MUST NOT be determined to be a Vulnerability, regardless of whether the dependencies have Vulnerabilities.
 For example, updating a library to address a Vulnerability in that library MUST NOT be determined to be a new Vulnerability in a Product that uses the library, and a Vulnerability advisory for the Product SHOULD reference the CVE ID for the Vulnerability in the library.
-See 4.2.13. - 4.1.13 Sociotechnical and other changes over time MAY be determined to be new Vulnerabilities or types of Vulnerabilities.
-Examples include advancements in computing power that make existing cryptographic algorithms insecure (such as CVE-2004-2761, CVE-2020-5229, instances of CWE-328) and changes in attitudes about the use of plain-text protocols (such as CVE-2020-29380, an instance of CWE-319).
+See 4.2.14. - 4.1.13 The state of a Product being EOL, by itself, MUST NOT be determined to be a Vulnerability. - 4.1.14 Sociotechnical and other changes over time MAY be determined to be new Vulnerabilities or types of Vulnerabilities.
+Examples include advancements in computing power that make existing cryptographic algorithms insecure (such as CVE-2020-5229, instances of CWE-328) and changes in attitudes about the use of plain-text protocols (such as CVE-2020-29380, an instance of CWE-319).
 CNAs are expected to exercise judgment as described in 4.4.
-See also 4.2.8 and 4.4.4. - 4.1.14 When useful or necessary to clarify Vulnerability determination decisions and CVE ID assignments, CNAs SHOULD explain relationships between CVE IDs and Fixes, Vulnerability determination decisions, and CVE ID assignment decisions.
+See also 4.2.8 and 4.4.4. - 4.1.15 When useful or necessary to clarify Vulnerability determination decisions and CVE ID assignments, CNAs SHOULD explain relationships between CVE IDs and Fixes, Vulnerability determination decisions, and CVE ID assignment decisions.
 CNAs MAY explain these relationships using CVE Record descriptions and references.
 Note that CNAs are expected and required to exercise judgment (4.4), which is often necessary for complicated CVE ID assignments.